billpg/HashBack/README.md

   - "Thanks Bob."
 - "Thanks Alice."

 When anyone opens an HTTPS request, thanks to TLS they can be sure who they are connecting to, but neither can be sure who was making the request.
 By using *two* HTTPS requests in opposite directions, two web servers may perform a brief handshake and exchange a *Bearer* token.
-All without needing pre-shared secrets, additional PKI systems or having to deal with TLS client certficates.
+All without needing any pre-shared secrets.
+You should already have TLS configured and it protects that exhnage for free.

 ### What's a Bearer token?

 A Bearer token is string of characters.
 It might be a signed JWT or it might be a short string of random characters.
 If you know what that string is, you can include it any web request where you want to show who you are.
-The token itself is generted (or "issued") by the service that will accept that token later on as proof that you are who you say you are, because no-one else would have the token.
+The token itself is generated (or "issued") by the service that will accept that token later on as proof that you are who you say you are, because no-one else would have the token.

 ```
 POST /api/some/secure/api/
-Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ4IjoiYmlsbHBnLmNvbS9qMSJ9.nggyu
+Authorization: Bearer eyJhbGciOiJIUzI1NiJ9.eyJTZWNNc2ciOiJiaWxscGcuY29tL2oxIn0.nggyu
 { "Stuff": "Nonsense" }
 ```